originally published 4.6.2021

-Delicious tortellini are covered in a mouthwatering white wine cream sauce and loaded with fresh spinach to create this cozy meal!
-Ready in just 30 minutes, this easy tortellini recipe is perfect for a quick weeknight dinner, but elegant enough for date night!
+This mouthwatering white wine cream sauce is rich, velvety and loaded with fresh spinach — perfect for your favorite pasta, ravioli or gnocchi!
+Ready in just 30 minutes, this easy sauce is great for a quick weeknight dinner, but elegant enough for date night!

-This sauce is a bit on the decadent side, but it’s so easy to whip up and hits the spot when you need something a little rich and creamy!
+This sauce is a bit on the decadent side, but it’s so easy to whip up and hits the spot when you need something rich and creamy!

-To make the white wine cream sauce, start by melting a few tablespoons of butter in a saute pan.
+To make the white wine cream sauce, start by melting a few tablespoons of butter in a skillet.
 Saute a bit of minced garlic until aromatic and then add red pepper flakes to taste.
-We like to add a heaping teaspoon of red pepper flakes, which makes the sauce quite spicy, but you can adjust to taste or omit completely if you’re not a fan.
+We like to add a heaping spoonful of red pepper flakes, which makes the sauce quite spicy, but you can adjust to taste or omit completely if you’re not a fan.

 Now it’s time to pour in the white wine.
-You won’t need anything fancy here — we generally go with a cheaper bottle of sauvignon blanc and it always turns out perfectly.
+You won’t need anything fancy here — we generally go with a cheaper bottle of sauvignon blanc or chardonnay and it always turns out perfectly.
 Cook the wine until it reduces by half and then add the heavy cream.
-To thicken the sauce, bring the mixture to a slight boil and continuously stir for about five minutes or until it reaches your desired consistency.
+To thicken the sauce, bring the mixture to a slight boil and cook for about five minutes or until it reaches your desired consistency.

-And to balance out the rich sauce (kind of) we always toss in a few large handfuls of fresh spinach and cook until the spinach is slightly wilted.
+And to balance out the rich sauce (kind of) we always toss in several large handfuls of fresh spinach and cook until the spinach is slightly wilted.
 Then just remove from heat and stir in a few heaping spoonfuls of parmesan!

-what to serve with tortellini in white wine cream sauce
+what to serve with white wine cream sauce

 The best thing about this meal is that you really don’t need any sides other than maybe some toasty bread or something to dip into any extra sauce!
 Other than that, we mostly serve this dish alone or with a light vegetable side such as a quick salad or roasted asparagus.